 Zero waste looks good on everyone, just like long lashes!
 Lucky for us, the two aren’t mutually exclusive.
-But unlike other plastic-free beauty products, zero waste mascara is a notoriously tricky product to make, proving difficult to properly store and apply without making a mess.
+We’ve rounded up a selection of the very best zero waste mascara brands who do more than just plastic-free lash plumping.

 - Besame Cosmetics Jump to brand